 ANTaR

-ANTaR is a national advocacy organisation dedicated specifically to the rights - and overcoming the disadvantage - of Aboriginal and Torres Strait Islander people through lobbying, public campaigns and advocacy.
-The focus remains on changing attitudes and behaviours of non-Indigenous Australians so that the rights and cultures of Aboriginal and Torres Strait Islander people are respected and affirmed across all sections of society.
+ANTaR is a national advocacy organisation dedicated specifically to the rights—and overcoming the disadvantage—of First Nations and Torres Strait Islander people through lobbying, public campaigns and advocacy.
+The focus remains on changing attitudes and behaviours of non-Indigenous Australians so that the rights and cultures of First Nations and Torres Strait Islander people are respected and affirmed across all sections of society.

 The National Justice Project